This is some text inside of a div block.

 Outside the room, this is usually called scarcity.
 Or exclusivity.
 Or, less elegantly, the Hermès game.
 The bag is not on the shelf.
 The waiting is real; the list is not.
 Desire circulates before possession.
 Resale values are discussed before leather is touched.
 A bag becomes known as difficult before it becomes known as handled.

-All of this is true, and all of it arrives late.
+Those terms are not wrong.
+They are late.
 Scarcity describes the object after distance has been produced.
 Investment describes the object after time has become legible to the market.
 Craft describes technique after it has softened into praise.
 Heritage describes use after it has become story.
 None of these terms is false.
 They are too far from the beginning.

-Luxury has trained the object to fear life.
+Luxury has trained the owner to fear life.
 The surface should remain close to its first image: clean, complete, untouched.
 The box preserves the beginning.
 Tissue delays contact.
 Condition becomes the language through which the world is priced as damage.
 A scuff has to be explained.
 A corner has to be hidden.
 A handle darkens and the object begins its descent from newness into use.

 Before the Kelly, before the Birkin, before allocation and resale, there is leather under strain.
 A harness has to hold.
 A saddle has to resist pressure, weather, repetition, sweat, movement, and the risk of failure.
 Beauty is not yet the question.
 The question is whether the object survives contact with the world.